newhuo-tech/trade-docs/source/index.html.md

 ###General
 **API access**

-- It's NOT recommended to access Huobi Brokerage API from mainland China via temporary domain or proxy, which do not guarantee stable connection.
+- It's NOT recommended to access New HuoBrokerage API from mainland China via temporary domain or proxy, which do not guarantee stable connection.
 - Japanese AWS cloud server is recommended to be used in accessing.
-- The official domain is: api.huobi-brokerage.com.
+- The official domain is: api.trade.newhuotech.com.

 **New rate-limit rules**